 - Who are they?
-Have I seen documents evidencing that they are who they say they are? - Who else have they worked with do they have references? - Are they well established with a good reputation or are they more obscure and should I find out more about them?
+Have I seen documents evidencing that they are who they say they are? - Who else have they worked with do they have references? - Are they well established with a good reputation?
+Or should I find out more about them?